mozzzzy/arguments/README.md

 }
 ```
 Validator function should be `func (interface{}, interface{}) error`.
-The first parameter is the `option.Option` data.
+The first parameter is the `argumentOption.Option` data.
 The second parameter is `ValidatorParam`.